MY ESCAPES FROM AMERICA--

 This is a rare appearance of Babe Ruth in a comedy movie.

 Well, we came to the on-ramp of the freeway to Kennedy Airport.
 I figured things were looking up since we had made good time.
 Not so.
 The cabby accelerated up to about 50 miles per hour, and then he began to drive with real caution which I could not understand.
 This soon was explained when, at about 57 MPH, the front right wheel began to bounce violently and the front fender was jumping up and down and shaking the whole car.
-It was vastly out of balance.
-He slowed down, and then he again crept up to just short of the bounce point.
+The right front wheel was vastly out of balance.
+He slowed down, the violence subsided, and then he again crept up to just short of the bounce point.
 We did this over and over, and my nerves were getting frayed seriously.

 But, the cabby was the hero of the day.
 He made it just before the 300 missionaries boarded.
 I gave him all the money the lady at the mission had given me, well over an ordinary tip, and I told him he had earned it.
 I told him the plane had not left, and the hospital would get their equipment.
 He was ecstatic.
 Hey, buddy, if you are still out there and happen to read this, you are a special memory to me.
 I just hope you survived NYC to read this.